Stephen Colbert Gives Trump Nazi Salute Over Charlottesville

 Well, on Thursday, Colbert got around to covering Steve Bannon’s “conscious uncoupling” with the Trump administration.

-“As so many things happened, I really missed the chance to talk about some big stuff—especially the exit of White House strategist (and proactive before model) Steve Bannon,” cracked Colbert.
+“As so many things happened, I really missed the chance to talk about some big stuff—especially the exit of White House strategist (and Proactiv 'before' model) Steve Bannon,” cracked Colbert.

 “Technically, I guess, Bannon wasn’t fired because on the day he left the administration issued a statement that said, ‘White House Chief of Staff John Kelly and Steve Bannon have mutually agreed today would be Steve’s last day,’” said Colbert.
 “Yes, it was a ‘mutual agreement.’
 The same way my college girlfriend and I ‘mutually agreed’ that she’d be happier having sex with Gary.”